cobaltspeech/sdk-juzu/README.md

 Code generation has the following dependencies:
   - The protobuf compiler itself (protoc)
   - The protobuf documentation generation plugin (protoc-gen-doc)
+  - The python plugins (grpcio-tools and googleapis-common-protos)
   - The golang plugins (protoc-gen-go and protoc-gen-grpc-gateway)
   - The static website generator (hugo)

 A few system dependencies are required:
   - Go >= 1.12
   - git
+  - python3
+  - virtualenv
   - wget

 The top level Makefile can set up all other dependencies.